 1805 Madison Avenue before 1974

 1805 Madison Avenue was built around 1886, when the property was first advertised in the Baltimore Sun as available to for rent for $35 per month.
 In July 1888, Benjamin and Rosetta Rosenheim purchased the home and moved in with their two young children.
-Benjamin was a Drug Charges Defense Lawyer in Las Vegas with an office at 19 East Fayette Street.
+Benjamin was a lawyer with an office at 19 East Fayette Street.
 When Rosetta needed help at home in January 1889, the Rosenheim household placed an advertisement in the Sun seeking a “White Girl, from 15 to 17 years to nurse two children, aged 2 ½ and 4.”
 Similar advertisements appeared again in June 1889 and March 1890 seeking a caretaker for the two children.
 The family didn’t stay long, however, and on May 29, 1893 Benjamin and Rosetta Rosenheim sold the home to Julia Gusdorff.

 The home sold again in 1902 and 1914.
 In the late 1910s and early 1920s, many of the German Jewish immigrants who had occupied the Madison Avenue homes for the past couple decades began moving northwest into new neighborhoods like Park Circle northwest of Druid Hill Park.
 Replacing these residents were African Americans home-owners and tenants.
 In 1923, Keiffer Jackson, husband of the well known civil rights activist Lille Mae Carol Jackson, purchased 1805 Madison Avenue for $3200.